cfpb/capital-framework/CONTRIBUTING.md

 1. It will do a bunch of stuff and create a release PR.
 Visit the PR and merge it.

 After the PR is merged [Travis](https://travis-ci.org/cfpb/capital-framework) will run `npm run release`.
-To simulate a Travis release locally, run `npm run release -- --dryrun`.
+To simulate a Travis release locally, run `npm run release -- --dryrun` (yes, the `--` is necessary).